mihirg42/FlappyBird/README.md

 # Flappy Bird
-The submission of lab assignment 1 for the course DES643 by Mihir Gupta(200583).
+The submission to lab assignment 1 for the course DES643 by Mihir Gupta(200583).